 Flipper kits as supplied frequently do not include new bushings.
 Bushings can typically be reused unless they are damaged.
 Inspect the flipper bushings and be sure to order new ones if needed.

 Components – Typical setup in an EM or early SS pin.

 1) EOS switch (and sometimes upper flipper or lane change switch combination) *

 4) Coil spring (this one is on the plunger)

 6) Nut / screw for tightening flipper bat shaft

 7) Flipper coil stop (partially hidden in photo)

 8) Solenoid Bracket

-* Also used on EM pins with DC solenoids.
+** Diodes are also used on EM pins with DC solenoids.

 Note: Click on the image for a larger picture.